ahmadnassri/docs-engineering-matrix/team.md

 ### Feedback

-#### Junior

-> Actively seeks feedback through pull requests and pairing, and uses feedback from others as a tool for growth.

-#### Intermediate
+#### Engineer 1

-> Actively seeks feedback through pull requests and pairing, seeking from relevant domain experts.
+- Actively seeks feedback through pull requests and pairing.

-> Provides constructive, respectful feedback to other developers through PRs and pairing, uses feedback from others as a tool for growth and actively follows up on feedback given.
+- Effectively applies feedback received in their work and uses feedback as a tool for growth.

 #### Senior